kresnasatya/dotfiles/vscode-user-settings/README.md

 # VS Code Personal Settings

 Create a new file with ease with the new keybinding.
 Check keybindings.json file.
+Link: https://www.youtube.com/shorts/VqOVb76IyI4

 ## macOS